What is a sales kit?

 3. Interactive Piece

 It’s great having themed collateral around the office to remind the team of the program, but adding an interactive element with the blitz kit will focus attention and become a conversation piece that is invaluable to the longevity of the spiff.
-The interactive element can come in the form of a sales leaderboard that has a playful side to it, such as photoshopped pictures of the sales team’s faces accompanying their name within the theming of the program.
-There’s also prize wheels that can be included for random weekly drawings that winners can come up and spin in front of the office to shine a spotlight on individuals and the kickoff.
+The interactive element can come in the form of a sales leaderboard that has a playful side, such as photoshopped pictures of the sales team’s faces accompanying their name within the theming of the program.
+Prize wheels can be used for random weekly drawings that winners can come up and spin in front of the office to shine a spotlight on individuals and the kickoff.
 The interactive piece is where you can think outside-of-the-box (pun intended) to be creative and stir up buzz among participants.

 Your sales kits are effective ways of promoting your products and services, but making sure your sales team is well aware of the importance of using them as a tool to close is a challenge within itself.
 Brightspot is here to help you with incentive program design, sales kit creation, and much more.
 Drop us a line and see what bright ideas we have in store for you!